 The Self-Service with Intelligent Automation Solution targets enterprise deployments of varying sizes and complexities and takes full advantage of Genesys contact center features including Self-Service, Routing, Recording and Reporting.
-The solution blueprint is focused on the incorporation of Genesys Intelligent Automation (IA) with the appropriate Genesys integration points.
-Many of the additional Genesys solutions that can be included with this solution are documented in other Solution Blueprints:
+The solution blueprint is focused on the incorporation of Intelligent Automation (IA) with the appropriate Genesys integration points.
+Some of the additional Genesys solutions that can be included with this solution are documented as follows: